 This research project examines a profoundly difficult and practical question facing managers: How to manage workforce reductions—critical to responding to economic cycles and strategic shifts—while making good on responsibilities to employees, companies, shareholders, and communities around the world?

-The primary objective of this research is to develop a framework to help senior business leaders make better decisions about when to make workforce reduction decisions (and when to avoid reducing the workforce to pursue alternative approaches), how to implement the reductions in more efficient and humane ways, and how to mitigate potential harm to departing workers, to the company and its surviving employees, and to local communities.
+The primary objective of this research is to develop a framework – and book – to help senior business leaders make better decisions about when to make workforce reduction decisions (and when to avoid reducing the workforce to pursue alternative approaches), how to implement the reductions in more efficient and humane ways, and how to mitigate potential harm to departing workers, to the company and its surviving employees, and to local communities.

 The project has already produced output including: 1) five technical notes for students, including notes on the effects of layoffs on key stakeholders, best practices in conducting layoffs, and on the legal requirements of managing layoffs in selected countries, 2) video interviews with laid off employees to demonstrate the impacts these decisions have on the lives of individual people—currently 10 video interviews with laid off employees from the U.S., France, and India.